 - Press and hold the Volume Up+ Volume Down keys simultaneously.

-- Then plug the USB in your device.
+- Then plug the USB into your device.

 - Make sure that the USB cable is connected to a power source such as the charger or a PC.